TharmiganK/ieee-hackathon-workshop/README.md

 ## Prerequisites

-- Install the latest version of Ballerina
+- Install the latest version(SwanLake Update 10) of Ballerina
 - Set up VS code by installing the Ballerina extension

 ## Implementation